datadraco/SQL-Guide/README.md

 ## Logical Operators

 `IS_NULL`: NULL values cannot be identified through arithmetic (i.e. == NULL) but rather this built in function to identify cells with this particular data type.
+This can vary depending on the format (i.e. mysql uses ISNULL() or "is null").

 `AND`: Require two logical operations to be true.